apache/nuttx/configs/clicker2-stm32/README.txt

        2017-06-23:  Added test for TCP functionality.
 As of yet unverified.
        2017-06-24:  There are significant problems with the 6LoWPAN TCP send logic.
-The problems are due to the fact that the current design bypasses the normal TCP sending logic and does not correctly support ACKs and retransmisions.
+A major redesign was done to better handle ACKs and retransmissions, and to work with TCP dynamic windowing.
+Current hangs because ACKs are not received.

      Test Matrix:
        The following configurations have been tested: